 The once legendary wave, known as the longest wave in the world, rarely breaks anymore except in the summer months.

-At Los Cocos Beach, spend the afternoon at Casa Mañana, a hotel and restaurant where you can have lunch and use the pool.
-Ask the bus driver to let you off at Casa Mañana.
+At Los Cocos Beach, about 8 miles away, spend the afternoon at Casa MaŮana, a hotel and restaurant where you can have lunch and use the pool.
+Ask the bus driver to let you off at Casa MaŮana.
 The trip takes about 45 minutes due to a detour to La Palma.
 When you see the renovated Hotel Delfin, you are almost there.
 You can also take a taxi for about 100 pesos.

 The long, wide Playa Matanchen is still a fine beach, excellent for a morning walk.
-If you like peace and quiet, go during the week and you’ll have the place to yourself.
-If you’d rather have some company, Etc. Beach Club is an attractive beachfront restaurant with a swimming pool; it’s open only on weekends.
-Take the El Llano bus and get off in Matanchen.
+If you like peace and quiet, go during the week and youíll have the place to yourself.
+In fact you could say that for about all of the beaches around here.
+If youíd rather have some company, Etc. Beach Club is an attractive beachfront restaurant with a swimming pool; itís open only on weekends.
+Take the white bus and get off in Matanchen.
 Walk down to the beach and take a left.

-Back in San Blas itself, take an inexpensive boat ride across the estuary to Isla Del Rey.
+Back in San Blas itself, take an inexpensive boat ride (10 pesos each way) across the estuary to Isla Del Rey.
 This island beach is almost completely deserted and seems to go on forever.
 Climb up to the lighthouse for a view of San Blas.
 Isla del Rey is sacred to the Huichol Indians, who sometimes perform spiritual ceremonies here in their native costumes.